-Forecasters are predicting this year to be one of the worst hurricane seasons for the Atlantic, putting Florida weddings at risk.
-With flooding, damage and cancellations from Hurricane Irma still fresh in our minds, we wanted to learn more about how couples can protect their wedding investment, so we reached out the wedding insurance experts at Wedding Protector Plan.
+Hurricane season has been active this year, with nine named storms in just two months.
+With flooding, damage, and cancellations from Hurricane Dorian still fresh in our minds, we wanted to learn more about how couples can protect their wedding investment, so we reached out the wedding insurance experts at Wedding Protector Plan.

 Hurricane season runs June 1st through November 30th, which means that weddings taking place almost half of the year are at risk.
-Just last week, the National Oceanic and Atmospheric Administration (NOAA) released that this year there is a 45% chance for an above-normal season, and that there is a 70% chance of having 10 to 16 named storms, of which 6 to 10 could become hurricanes (winds of 74 mph or higher), including 3 to 6 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
+The National Oceanic and Atmospheric Administration (NOAA) is calling for an active 2020 Atlantic hurricane season with 13 to 19 named storms, of which 6 to 10 could become hurricanes (winds of 74 mph or higher), including 3 to 6 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).

 So what happens if a hurricane hits, causing your wedding venue to shut down or what if your parents can’t catch a flight to Florida to see you get married or what if your bridal shop is flooded before your wedding date and your dress gets ruined?

 Wedding Protector Plan: Cancellation or postponement of the wedding would be covered if a hurricane were on its way to ruin your special day.
 If your vendors or your venue didn’t refund your deposits due to the cancellation, our policy can help reimburse the lost money to you so you can begin planning another date.
 While in some cases it is very easy to determine that the hurricane will hit your city on your wedding date, you never know when a storm might make a last-minute path change that could impact your day.